cleolibrary/CLEO-Redux/README.md

 ### What is CLEO Redux?

-CLEO Redux is a scripting runtime for GTA III and GTA Vice City in a form of an ASI library that the game can natively load.
-It's a member of the CLEO family and provides familiar experience to anyone who used CLEO Library for GTA San Andreas or its re-implementations for other games.
+CLEO Redux is a scripting runtime for classic versions of GTA III and GTA Vice City.
+It is a proud member of the CLEO family and provides familiar experience to anyone who used CLEO Library for GTA San Andreas or its re-implementations for other games.
 The main goal of CLEO is to provide a way to easily customize the game with countless user-made scripts.

-If you're new to CLEO visit the [official website](https://cleo.li/) to find more information on it.
+If you're new to CLEO visit the [official website](https://cleo.li/) to find more information about it.

 ### Supported Releases